-The purpose of this qualification is to provide learners with the standards and the range of learning required to work effectively in the automotive spray painting industry.
-This qualification will enable learners to meet the challenges of an industry that has shown a rapid increase through the introduction of new technology in spray painting methods.
+The purpose of this qualification is to provide learners with the standards and the range of learning required to work effectively in the Automotive Body Repair industry.
+This qualification will enable learners to meet the challenges of an industry that has shown a rapid increase through the introduction of new technology in body repair methods.

 This qualification also serves to develop new skills for new technology.
-It creates an infrastructure of sound technological support and opportunities in a labour market with a growing demand to recognise people for their skills and to meet the challenges of the automotive spray painting environment.
+It creates an infrastructure of sound technological support and opportunities in a labour market with a growing demand to recognise people for their skills and to meet the challenges of the automotive body repair environment.

-The primary skill that is recognised in this qualification is the ability to understand and apply the relevant theory of the different types of paint and primer compositions and materials that are used in a paint shop where high quality finishes need to be produced to ensure customer satisfaction and compliance to industry requirements.
+The primary skill that is recognised in this qualification is the ability to understand and apply the relevant theory of auto body construction and passive- and active safety systems in order to repair minor dents.
 Hand skills also play an important role in this qualification and successful learners will need to apply hand skills in completing their tasks.